We offer a range of fusible interfacings which can be ironed onto the reverse of your fabric in order to provide additional structure.

 Medium-weight fusible interfacing (available in White) 90cm width

-Use this interfacing for light- to medium weight non-stretch fabrics, e.g. suitings.
-It’s a light-to-medium weight interfacing that is best used for areas of your garment that need additional shape structure, including collars and cuffs, but which you don’t want to be too stiff.
+Use this interfacing for light- to medium-weight non-stretch fabrics, e.g. suitings.
+It’s a light-to-medium weight interfacing (Vlieseline F220/304) that is best used for areas of your garment that need gentle but distinct support and structure, including collars and cuffs.

-This image shows how our interfacing changes the structure of a satin fabric.
+This image shows how our regular and knit interfacings change the structure of a satin fabric.
 Clockwise from top left:

 - No Interfacing – fabric hangs straight down